Fun Soccer Drills for 4 Year Olds

 Passing

-Passing is the skill of moving the ball to a teammate.
 For young players, passing can be taught by having them pass the ball back and forth with a partner.
 Start with short passes and gradually increase the distance.
-Simpler the better!
+The simpler the better!

 Encourage them to use the inside of their foot to pass the ball.